rovinski/rovinski.github.io/applicants/extern_phd_guide.md

 3. Your undergraduate transcript
 4. Your graduate transcript (if a graduate student)
-5. A description of what area(s) of research you are interested in and why (*specifically*, one or more of computer architecture, VLSI, EDA).
+5. A description of what area(s) of research you are interested in and why (*specifically*, one or more of: computer architecture, VLSI, and/or EDA).